slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Lots of folks doing everything they can to avoid talking on the phone.
 DMs, texts, emails — all shortcuts that reduce income dramatically.
 This business is about relationships.
 Hiding behind a screen is setting them years behind those who know the value of making real connections."
 -- x@realestatetrent*

 > *"Sales is basically just be decent enough at something and let people like you.
-Nobody gives a shit how smart you are."
+Nobody gives a sh\*t how smart you are."
 -- x@skylarromines*

 ### On negotiation